kwannoel/uKanren/slides.md

 goalT = return
 ```

-Inutitively, this should work fine for us, as `disj` should behave like so:
+Inutitively, this should work fine for us, as `disj` should behave like so...

+## Expected behaviors of disj

+## Terminal V NonTerminal goals

-- If one of its goals never terminates, and the other one does,
+If one of its goals never terminates, and the other one does,
   it should return the results from the terminal goal.

   This is because `disj` works like disjunction, only one of the goals need to succeed.

   Since `goalT` terminates, we should just return the result of `goalT`.

+## Ordering of arguments

-- `disj` should not care about the order of its arguments, relations are commutative.
+`disj` should not care about the order of its arguments, relations are commutative.

+## In practice

 In practice however, the following occurs: